4 Benefits Of A Staycation (And Why You Should Take One!)

-Travel means a break with routine and a new environment where we notice even the ordinary details.
-We’re immersed in another world that makes us forget our everyday problems.
-We gain perspective and come home with a different outlook – rested and refreshed.
+Travel means a break with routine and a new environment.
+You’re immersed in another world that makes you forget your everyday problems.

-But do we really need to travel thousands of miles to experience these feelings?
+But do you really need to travel far to experience these feelings?

 A day away